Hi, My name is Grace Carr!

 Ravelry

-RoleBrand Identity, UI, UX, Graphics, Motion
+Role(s)Brand Identity, UI, UX Design, Motion

-IdentityRavely is an online platform and social networking site for knitters, crocheters, spinners, and other fiber artists.
+DescriptionRavely is an online platform and social networking site for knitters, crocheters, spinners, and other fiber artists.
 Laucned in 2007, it is a leading resource for people who enjoy working with yarn and other fiber materials.

 My goal for this rebrand is to enhance the platform experience by making it more engaging and educational, with a unified design system that is inclusive and empowering to artists of all levels.

-UI DesignRavelry's redesign centers on making fiber arts accessible to everyone, especially beginners.
+User FlowRavelry's redesign centers on making fiber arts accessible to everyone, especially beginners.
 I addressed the platform's overwhelming information architecture by creating an intuitive system with integrated tutorials, smart technique recommendations, and personalized features.
 By lowering the learning curve and highlighting the right resources, the redesign empowers new crafters to start projects while giving experienced makers enhanced access to the tools they need

-User Flow
+User Flow(s)

 Educational AR/VR Assistant

 These screens show how a user would be able to learn with AR.
-The bottom left you can see a live stitch counter to help them follow a pattern without having to keep track simultaneously, a live pattern assistant so people could follow along as they work, and a, project tracker so all users could have documentation of what they were working on and how much they have completed,
+The bottom left you can see a live stitch counter to help them follow a pattern without having to keep track simultaneously, a live pattern assistant so people could follow along as they work, and a project tracker so all users could have documentation of what they were working on and how much they have completed.

-Additional Ravelry reminded me that thoughtful design comes from understanding user behavior, pain points, and motivations, reminding me that good design is rooted in empathy and connection
+Ravelry reminded me that thoughtful design comes from understanding user behavior, pain points, and motivations, reminding me that good design is rooted in empathy and connection

 A special thanks to my mentor: Gina Park